freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 We have a [comment dictionary](/curriculum/dictionaries/english/comments.js) that contains the only comments that can be used within the seed code.
 The exact case and spacing of the dictionary comment must be used.
 The comment dictionary should not be expanded without prior discussion with the dev-team.

 Comments used should have a space between the comment characters and the comment themselves.
-In general comments should be used sparingly.
+In general, comments should be used sparingly.
 Always consider rewriting a challenge's description or instructions if it could avoid using a seed code comment.

 Example of valid single line JavaScript comment: